 Boren Fellowships can be awarded for overseas language study, academic study, research (either Master’s or Ph.D. level), an academic internship, or any combination of the above.
 In addition, Boren Fellowships can provide limited funding for domestic language study that will supplement the overseas component.
 Please visit the Boren Awards website to view Preferred Languages and Preferred Destinations.

-Applicants should familiarize themselves with the website (paying particular attention to the Program Basics and How to Apply sections), and then schedule an appointment with the Boren Fellowships campus representative at: email@example.com
+Applicants should familiarize themselves with the website (paying particular attention to the Program Basics and How to Apply sections), and then email the Boren Fellowships campus representative at firstname.lastname@example.org to schedule an appointment.

 - U.S. citizen at the time of application